siderolabs/talos/website/content/v1.14/reference/configuration/network/bgpinstanceconfig.md

 kind: BGPInstanceConfig
 name: fabric # Name of the BGP routing instance.
 localASN: 65001 # Local autonomous system number for the BGP instance.
-# Names or aliases of the links whose addresses are originated into BGP as host routes (/32, /128).
+# Names or aliases of the links whose addresses are originated into BGP as connected networks using their configured prefix lengths.
 advertise:
     - dummy0
 multipath: true # Enable ECMP (multipath) for routes learned from multiple neighbors.
 Defaults to false.